aeternity/protocol/node/api/channels_api_usage.md

 ```

 #### Transaction in mempool
-At this point both parties had received the co-signed the `channel_create_tx` transaction.
+At this point both parties had received the mutually authenticated the `channel_create_tx` transaction.
 The transaction is posted by the state
 channel's software to the node and goes to the mempool.
 Having calculated its hash, one can validate it using the external HTTP API:
 ```
 $ curl 'http://localhost:3013/v2/transactions/th_hNyHzj4dSzyBqReAMR36GGz1mhuXxQFuES3AnPkXkuY2w6dZb'